MrAHeard/Fla-Pi-Bird/Lessons/LESSON 2.md

 ###Plenary
 Students can discuss what the consequence on the game would be if:
 * the pipe movement value was doubled.
-* the random number generated was changed form 1 to 5.
+* the random number generated was changed from 1 to 9 to 1 to 5.
 * the bird movement value decreased.